 Fujifilm X-A10 versus Nikon D2Xs

 The Fujifilm X-A10 and the Nikon D2Xs are two digital cameras that were officially introduced, respectively, in December 2016 and June 2006.
 The X-A10 is a mirrorless interchangeable lens camera, while the D2Xs is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 The Fujifilm has a resolution of 16 megapixel, whereas the Nikon provides 12.2 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Fujifilm X-A10 and the Nikon D2Xs is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-A10 – represents the basis or 100 percent across all the size and weight measures).